kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 - Add e2e test confirming that swap is used for `LimitedSwap`.
 - Document [best practices](#best-practices) for setting up Kubernetes with swap

-[via cgroups]: #restrict-swap-usage-at-the-cgroup-level
+#### Beta 3

+- Enhance website documentation
+  - Docs should be close to GA quality before promoting to GA.
+- Make eviction manager swap aware.
+- Test a wide variety of scenarios that may be affected by swap support, including tests with aggressive memory stress.
+- Address memory-backed backed volumes which should not have access to swap.
+- Add documentation regarding encrypted swap.
+- Test a wide variety of scenarios in which the node is being memory-stressed with different eviction and swap configurations.
+Ensure the behavior is consistent and reliable.
+- Exclude high-priority, static and mirrored pods from gaining access to swap.

 #### GA

-_(Tentative.)_

-- Test a wide variety of scenarios that may be affected by swap support.
-- Remove feature flag.
+- Remove feature gate.
-- Remove the Swap Support using Burstable QoS Pods only deprecated in Beta 2.
+- Ensure swap-conformance tests are continuously green.

 ### Upgrade / Downgrade Strategy